-At the end of each term, students enrolled in classes categorized as "lecture," "seminar," or "laboratory" should complete an online Student Feedback Survey (SFS).
-Instructions on how to access the SFS for this course will arrive directly to each student through MavMail approximately 10 days before the end of the term.
-Each student's feedback enters the SFS database anonymously and is aggregated with that of other students enrolled in the course.
-UT Arlington's effort to solicit, gather, tabulate, and publish student feedback is required by state law; students are strongly urged to participate.
-For more information, visit http://www.uta.edu/sfs.
+At the end of each term, students enrolled in face-to-face and online classes categorized as "lecture," "seminar," or "laboratory" are directed to complete an online Student Feedback Survey (SFS).
+Instructions on how to access the SFS for this course will be sent directly to each student through MavMail approximately 10 days before the end of the term.
+Each student's feedback via the SFS database is aggregated with that of other students enrolled in the course.
+Students' anonymity will be protected to the extent that the law allows.
+UT Arlington's effort to solicit, gather, tabulate, and publish student feedback is required by state law and aggregate results are posted online.
+Data from SFS is also used for faculty and program evaluations.
+For more information, visit www.uta.edu/sfs.